 Which format is faster on M4: GGUF or MLX?

 For most users, GGUF via Ollama is simpler and well-supported.
-MLX (Apple's framework, via mlx-lm or LM Studio's MLX backend) can be 10–20% faster on M4 for some models because it is optimized for Apple Silicon at a lower level.
-Both run the same models — pick based on your tooling.
+MLX (Apple's framework, via mlx-lm or LM Studio's MLX backend) can be 10-20% faster on M4 for some models because it is optimized for Apple Silicon at a lower level.
+Both run the same models; pick based on your tooling.

-Should I run Qwen3 8B or Qwen3 14B day to day?
+Should I run Qwen3.5 9B or Qwen3 14B day to day?

-Related Model Families:- Qwen Models — Best all-rounder for 24GB, from 0.5B to 72B
+Related Model Families:- Qwen Models: Best all-rounders for 24GB, from 0.8B to 122B

 Where to Buy for Local AI

-best configsModelFit may earn a commission on purchases made through these links, at no extra cost to you.
-Recommendations are based on local-AI performance, not commissions.
+ModelFit may earn a commission on sign-ups made through these links, at no extra cost to you.

 The weekly local-AI refresh